-1. It was a mercy from Allah that the Holy Prophet was gentle to his followers.
-One might have expected his revelation to say: It was your gentleness which made them disobey you, so from now on you must be more firm with them, and keep them in check!
-Instead of this, the revelation approves of his gentleness.
-It was not weak leadership, the examples of which we see sometimes.
-The word for "gentle" here is lint, similar to the English word lenient.
+It was a mercy from Allah that the Holy Prophet was gentle to his followers.
+One might have expected his revelation to say:

+- It was your gentleness which made them disobey you, so from now on you must be more firm with them, and keep them in check! - Instead of this, the revelation approves of his gentleness.
+It was not weak leadership, the examples of which we see sometimes. - The word for "gentle" here is lint, similar to the English word lenient.

-- 2. If a leader is rough and uncaring to those around him then he won't be able to keep them together.
-Notice how it was the Holy Prophet's gentleness, and not fear of his authority, which attracted his followers to him and made them deeply devoted to him.
-At the battle of Uhud itself, when the Holy Prophet became a target of enemy attack, his followers surrounded him in order to shield him from attack with their bodies.
-This was the time when they would have abandoned him if he had kept them as his followers through force, intimidation or offering them some gain. - 3.
-The Holy Prophet is told by God to pardon them himself, as well as to pray to Allah for them to be forgiven by Allah. - 4.
-He is told to "consult them" in important matters.
-This refers to two different points. (a) Those people who disobeyed and were forgiven should not have this fact held against them and be excluded from participation in future consultations, and (b) before the battle of Uhud the Holy Prophet had decided, after a consultation, to follow the view of the majority and go out of Madinah to confront and fight the enemy.
+- 2. If a leader is rough and uncaring to those around him then he won't be able to keep them together. - Notice how it was the Holy Prophet's gentleness, and not fear of his authority, which attracted his followers to him and made them deeply devoted to him. - At the battle of Uhud itself, when the Holy Prophet became a target of enemy attack, his followers surrounded him in order to shield him from attack with their bodies.
+This was the time when they would have abandoned him if he had kept them as his followers through force, intimidation or offering them some gain.

+3. "So pardon them and ask (God's) forgiveness for them":

+The Holy Prophet is told by God to pardon them himself, as well as to pray to Allah for them to be forgiven by Allah.

+4. "and consult them in (important) matters.":

+This refers to two different points.

+(a) Those people who disobeyed and were forgiven should not have their disobedience held against them nor be excluded from participation in future consultations.

+(b) before the battle of Uhud the Holy Prophet had decided, after a consultation, to follow the view of the majority and go out of Madinah to confront and fight the enemy.

 His own view was that of the minority, that they should not meet the enemy in the open field but remain in Madinah to defend themselves.

 It seemed that by following the majority view the Muslims had faced the trouble they did at Uhud.
-Yet, at this juncture, the Holy Prophet received revelation reaffirming the principle of consultation. - 5.
-"But when you have determined, put your trust in Allah."
-Once a course of action has been determined by means of consultation, the course must be followed, unitedly and whole-heartedly with full conviction, trusting in Allah. - A verse just prior to the above says that Allah forgave those who had fled the field of battle:
+Yet, at this very point, the Holy Prophet received revelation reaffirming the principle of consultation.
+5. "But when you have determined, put your trust in Allah."

+Once a course of action has been determined by means of consultation, the course must be followed, unitedly and whole-heartedly with full conviction, trusting in Allah.

+- A verse just prior to the above verse says that Allah forgave those who had fled the field of battle.
+Allah was forgiving and forbearing towards those who, in the heat of the moment, took the wrong action.
+The Holy Prophet followed the example of forgiveness set by Allah. - That verse is as follows.